 FAQs

-We are not a traditional public, private, or charter school; we offer a distinct and independent drop-off program aimed to nurture creativity and artistic growth while enhancing academic excellence.
+We are not a traditional public, private, or charter school; we are a non-profit organization offering a distinct and independent drop-off program aimed to nurture creativity and artistic growth while enhancing academic excellence.
 Our core programs run for 30 weeks, from September through to May.

 Through our innovative approach, we seamlessly integrate hands-on application into every subject, cultivating a dynamic and enriching educational environment for children from TK/Kindergarten through 8th Grade.